sad-spirit/pg-builder/Upgrading.md

     * `IsOfExpression`,
     * `PatternMatchingExpression`.
  * Addition of several specialized Nodes that should be used instead of `OperatorExpression`
+ * Addition of Nodes that should be used instead of `FunctionCall` / `FunctionExpression` with SQL keyword string as function name

 Fixing constructors for `Expression` classes and replacing `OperatorExpression` will only work if the operator(-like) constructor argument is a string literal.
 Other changes should hopefully work everytime.